 Heart disease is the number one killer of men and women.
 Scientific evidence suggests that lifestyle choices plus environmental factors and psycho-social factors such as loneliness, personality and job stress are to blame.

 When your body is in stress response mode powerful hormones flood your body.

 Adrenaline and cortisol alter how the body normally works so it can better respond to perceived danger.
-Your heart pumps harder, blood vessels constrict and clotting increases.
+Your heart pumps harder, blood vessels constrict, and clotting increases.

-Chronic stress with its continuous hormone assaults and demands on your cardiovascular system can create a recipe for damaged arteries and blood vessels.
+On the other hand, chronic stress with its continuous hormone assaults and demands on your cardiovascular system can create a recipe for damaged arteries and blood vessels.

 Another possible factor linking stress and heart disease is that stressed-out people tend to have unhealthy habits.
-They are likely to smoke, eat unhealthy foods, eat too much in general, and lose sleep.
+They are more likely to smoke, eat unhealthy foods, eat too much in general, and lose sleep.
 They may anger easily and are far less likely to exercise.